-Holidays: a list of days defined during the system configuration phase that can be associated with the timers.
+Holidays: a list of days defined during the system configuration session which are associated with the control panel timers.

 Early Warning: a signal generated by detectors with the early-warning feature (to be defined during the system configuration phase).
 The detector senses for a level of smoke or heat that exceeds its early warning threshold (each detectors can be set separately).
 This signal indicates that the person/s responsible for the safety of the building and its occupants should verify the alarm or check the functionality of the detector concerned.